mgpavlov/OnlineGroceryStore-Application/README.md

 ##### The application provide Guest (not logged in) users with the functionality to:
 * Login
 * Register
-* View the Guest Index page
+* View the Guest Index page with Sales products
 ##### The application provide Users (logged in) with the functionality to:
 * Logout
+* Buy Products
+* Create Orders
 * View their Orders
 * View details about a Order
 * View their Receipts
 * View details about a Receipt
 ##### The application provide Admins (logged in, with role - Admin) with the functionality to:
 * Logout
+* Manage all Products
+* Manage all Categories
+* Buy Products
+* Create Orders
 * View their Orders
 * View details about a Order
 * View their Receipts